syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 //Adds new text to the paragraph

-IWTextRange firsttext = firstParagraph.AppendText("A new text is added to the paragraph.");
+IWTextRange text = firstParagraph.AppendText("A new text is added to the paragraph.");

-firsttext.CharacterFormat.FontSize = 14;
+text.CharacterFormat.FontSize = 14;

-firsttext.CharacterFormat.Bold = true;
+text.CharacterFormat.Bold = true;

-firsttext.CharacterFormat.TextColor = Color.Green;
+text.CharacterFormat.TextColor = Color.Green;

 //Saves the Word document